cruzgerman216/CodeLabs-Angular-Exercises/exercises/Forms/forms-exercises.md

 - Repeat exercises 1-5 but instead of the template driven approach, use the reactive approach.
 Refer to your code coach's notes and references.

 reference: https://angular.io/guide/reactive-forms

+**Exercise 11: Create your own custom Validator**
+- Generate a new angular application called custom-validator-exercise
+- In app.component.html, create a form along with an input element, label element and a submit button.
+Configure the set up as a reactive approach.
+Fill in the label with anything, add the appropriate attributes, ect.
+-  Create a custom validation so that the input field needs at least 5 character to be valid.
+-  When it's invalid, disable the button, otherwise enable the button.

+**Exercise 12: Login Project**
+- Generate a new angular application called login-forms-project
+- Generate a component home and login-page
+- Create it's corresponding routes to each component using the angular routing features
+- Whenever you are at path '', redirect to login.
+- Configure the login-page with the following form:
+  - Create a form (template or reactive) that allows the user to enter a username and password.
+Create a button, set it's attribute type to submit with content "login".
+- When the user logins, navigate the user to the home component.
+Make it so that when you do navigate to the home page, you are able to see the user's username and password on the page.
+  - You may have to use a service to allow both components to communicate with each other.
+- Generate a navbar component.
+Use bootstrap to setup a nice looking navbar.
+  - Whenever the user "logins", there should be text in the navbar that changees from "login" to "logout".
+- Allow the user to also logout and erase the user data.